uber/graph.gl/docs/advanced/custom-layout.md

   updateGraph(grpah) {}
   // start the layout calculation start() {}
-  // resume the layout calculation resume() {}
+  // resume the layout calculation manually resume() {}
-  // stop the layout calculation stop() {}
+  // stop the layout calculation manually stop() {}
   // access the position of the node in the layout getNodePosition(node) {}